 From the context above, if TS(Ti) < TS(Tj), then (Ti older than Tj) Ti is allowed to wait; otherwise abort Ti (Ti younger than Tj) and restart it later with the same timestamp.

-Thus, both the schemes end up in aborting the younger of the two transaction that may be involved in a deadlock.
+Thus, both the schemes end up in aborting the younger of the two transactions that may be involved in a deadlock.
 It is done on the basis of the assumption that aborting the younger transaction will waste less processing which is logical.
 In such a case there cannot be a cycle since we are waiting linearly in both the cases.

 For GATE the theory for these two methods is enough, for more on this you may refer here.